 Why is this important?

-Some patients require more support because their chronic pain is complicated by other conditions, such as mental/behavioral health challenges.
-Others have developed opioid use disorder or an addiction.
-Identifying additional resources for these patients and creating systems to connect patients to these resources is essential for an effective chronic pain management plan.
-Some of these resources might be developed or brought “in-house” within the primary care clinic setting, others will need to be identified in the local community and linkages established to them.
+Chronic pain can be complicated by other conditions that require special attention, namely mental/behavioral health conditions or opioid use disorder (OUD).
+Insufficiently addressed mental/behavioral health conditions can interfere with successful pain management.
+For patients with opioid use disorder, opioids are the wrong medication for their pain.
+Identifying additional and appropriate resources for these patients and creating systems to connect patients to these resources is essential for an effective chronic pain management plan.
+Some of these resources might be developed or brought “in-house” within the primary care clinic setting, others will need to be identified outside of the primary care clinic and linkages established to them.

 Caring for Complex Patients resources